 Some positive affirmations might include: “I am worth more than my productivity and output”, “My body and mind require rest and refreshment”, and “I am creating an environment where my boundaries are clear and I am protecting my spirit.”

-Conclusion: Making the Transition Back to Working in an Office Can Be Done!
+Baby Steps Back to Working in an Office

 It’s understandable if you don’t feel fully ready to go back to working in an office.
 But if you’re struggling with the mental and physical toll that it takes to return to an in-person work setting, remember to implement these practices to ease your transition.